Drenderer/klax/docs/index.md

 ## Getting Started

+If you're new to the JAX ecosystem, we recommend looking at [Quickstart](https://docs.jax.dev/en/latest/quickstart.html), which provides a concise overview of JAX's core functionality.

 As the contents of the documentation are still rudimentary, we recommend checking out [Equinox](https://docs.kidger.site/equinox/) and [Paramax](https://danielward27.github.io/paramax/#) and taking a look at our examples [Examples](./examples/isotropic_hyperelasticity.ipynb).

 ## Citation